huggingface/hub-docs/docs/hub/spaces-sdks-docker.md

 ## Data Persistence

-We don't provide a way to persist data in the Docker Spaces.
+We don't yet provide a built-in way to persist data in the Docker Spaces.
 However, we suggest using our [Datasets hub](datasets) for specific cases, where you can store state and data in a git LFS repository.
-In all other cases, you might need an external storage solution DB, S3, etc.
+In other cases, you might want to use from your Space's code an external storage solution like an external hosted DB, S3, etc.

 ## Read More